TBD54566975/tbdex-pfi-exemplar/README.md

 wallet). **Take note of her DID which will be used in the next step**.

 > [!NOTE]
-> Alice's private wallet info is stored in `alice.json`.
+> Alice's private wallet info is stored in `alice.json`, and her public DID is in `aliceDid.txt`

 ### Step 5: Issue a sanctions check VC to "Alice"
 Issue the credential to Alice, which ensures Alice is a non-sanctioned